csgillespie/efficientR/main.md

 ## The apply family

 The apply functions can be an alternative to writing for loops.
 The general idea is to apply (or map) a function to each element of an object.
 For example, you can apply a function to each row or column of a matrix.
-A list of available functions is given in \@ref(tab:apply-family), with a short description.
+A list of available functions is given in Table \@ref(tab:apply-family), with a short description.
 In general, all the apply functions have similar properties:

   * Each function takes at least two arguments: an object and another function.
 The function is passed as an argument.
   * Every apply function has the dots, `...`, argument that is used to pass on arguments to the function that is given as an argument.